Possession of a Firearm by a Convicted Felon

 Penalties for Felon in Possession of a Firearm

-If you are convicted of possession of ammunition by a convicted felon, then the offense is a second degree felony punishable by up to fifteen (15) years in prison, although no minimum mandatory prison sentence applies.
+If you are convicted of possession of ammunition by a convicted felon, then the offense is a second degree felony punishable by up to fifteen (15) years in prison without any minimum mandatory prison sentence.

 Proving that the Defendant is a Convicted Felon